Answers4AWS/netflixoss-ansible/README.md

 1. The default configuration for Edda will only look at the `us-east-1` region.
 You can change `edda.region` config parameter (and other [configuration settings](https://github.com/Netflix/edda/wiki/Configuration#wiki-eddaregion)) by editing `/usr/local/tomcat/webapps/edda/WEB-INF/classes/edda.properties`.
 ## Feedback

-If you have feedback, comments or suggestions, please feel free to contact Peter at AWS Answers, create an Issue, or submit a pull request.
+If you have feedback, comments or suggestions, please feel free to contact Peter at Answers for AWS, create an Issue, or submit a pull request.

-## About AWS Answers
+## About Answers for AWS

-These playbooks were written by [Peter Sankauskas](https://twitter.com/pas256), founder of [AWS Answers](http://awsanswers.com/) - a consulting company focused on helping business get the most out of AWS.
-If you are looking for help with AWS, please [contact us](http://awsanswers.com/contact/).
+These playbooks were written by [Peter Sankauskas](https://twitter.com/pas256), founder of [Answers for AWS](http://answersforaws.com/) - a consulting company focused on helping business get the most out of AWS.
+If you are looking for help with AWS, please [contact us](http://answersforaws.com/contact/).

 ## LICENSE

-Copyright 2013 AWS Answers LLC
+Copyright 2013 Answers for AWS LLC

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at